WDSM

 WDSM (710 AM) is a commercial radio station licensed to Superior, Wisconsin, serving the Duluth-Superior area of Northeastern Minnesota and Northwestern Wisconsin.
 WDSM is owned and operated by Midwest Communications and broadcasts a sports radio format.
 The radio studios and offices for WDSM, KDAL, KDAL-FM, KDKE, WDUL and KTCO are at 11 East Superior Street, Suite 380, in downtown Duluth.

 By day, WDSM transmits with 10,000 watts non-directional.
 Because 710 AM is a clear channel frequency reserved for WOR New York City and KIRO Seattle, WDSM reduces power to 5,000 watts and uses a directional antenna with a four-tower array at night to avoid interference.

 Programming

 WDSM airs a sports format branded as The Game with daytime programming originating from WSSP in Milwaukee's Wisconsin Sports Radio Network.
-The station airs Infinity Sports Network nights and weekends.
+The station airs Westwood One Sports nights and weekends.
 Some play by play sports events also air on WDSM when there are conflicts on KDAL.

 In 2022, Midwest Communications merged the former news-talk format heard on WDSM into sister station KDAL.
 Local talk shows hosted by Neill Atkins and Brad Bennett can now be heard on KDAL, in addition to some of the syndicated programs previously heard on WDSM.